Faculty Grievance Procedures and Policies

 Faculty Grievance Policy

-To Begin A Grievance
+To Begin the Informal Grievance Resolution Process

 A grievance is defined as “A complaint brought by an Initiator who claims to have been wronged by a University action or decision related to his or her employment.”
 This policy excludes subjects which have other specific policies: tenure and promotion, tenure clock extension, discrimination or harassment, and termination for cause.
 Also excluded are matters about establishing or changing policies and “substantive” decisions like tenure or promotion.